 Hire someone who reads, edits, proofreads, and makes them professional.
 Editors are not 100% perfect, but in many cases, they will work better than editing a book, far better than you think.

-Do a quick web search to find a ton of companies that can help with self-publishing.
+Do a quick web search to find many companies that can help with self-publishing.
 You might find using Amazon’s CreateSpace cost-effective as you can sell your books on Amazon.

 Plan some drumming around the release of your book.
 A launch party is an option.
 Make unique plans for your customers and employees, so they get some incentive to book order.
 Present a complimentary gig to a large number of ordering organizations.
 Provide free coaching calls to those who pre-order copies.
 Give people a reason to order.